geneweb/geneweb.github.io/source/binaries/test.md

   -runner {processes|sequential}
-                                  Select a the method to run tests. (default: processes) -shards i                       Number of shards to use as worker (threads or processes). (default: 4) -suite-name str                 The name of the test suite running. (default: Geneweb) -testdata-dir str               Location of the test data directory (absolute path). (default: none) -verbose {true|false}           Run test in verbose mode. (default: false) -only-test path                 Run only the selected tests.
+                                  Select a the method to run tests. (default: processes) -shards i                       Number of shards to use as worker (threads or processes). (default: 4) -suite-name str                 The name of the test suite running. (default: GeneWeb) -testdata-dir str               Location of the test data directory (absolute path). (default: none) -verbose {true|false}           Run test in verbose mode. (default: false) -only-test path                 Run only the selected tests.